 Each Microsoft Team is connected with a Microsoft 365 (Office 365) Group and serves (in part) as a Security Group with shared resources across many applications in Microsoft 365.
 Users outside the organization can share access with Microsoft Teams and grant all of the users in that Team rights to SharePoint or OneDrive content.
 Conversely, you cannot add another Microsoft Team/Office 365 Group to the Members or Owners group for the Team or Group in question.

 When a file is shared with the Team (or Group) from a location outside that Team in question, it will be visible as a link via the “Files” tab of the Microsoft 365 Group (not channels within the Team).

-6. Communications: Who Can See Information and What They Can See
+6. Who Can See Information in Microsoft Teams — and What They Can See?